Snowflake-Labs/schemachange/README.md

 query-tag: 'QUERY_TAG'
 ```

+**Note:** If `config-version` is not specified, schemachange assumes version 1 for backward compatibility.

 #### Yaml Jinja support

 The YAML config file supports the jinja templating language and has a custom function "env_var" to access environmental